fenago/spark-scala-examples/lab-guides/Lab_8.md

-In this article, you have learned how to create an empty RDD in Spark with partition, no partition and finally with pair RDD.
+In this lab, you have learned how to create an empty RDD in Spark with partition, no partition and finally with pair RDD.
 Hope it helps you.